matt-deboer/KORAL/README.md

 > This repo is a slight modification of the original KORAL, with the following changes:
 > - namespaced include folders
+> - adapted Matcher/Detector included from Koral-ros, without the ROS bits
 > - cmake build